October 5, 2025

 - Pray that we would recognize God’s hand in our lives and the lives around us.

 - Ann Kerrison, a friend of Debbie Stapf, was recently diagnosed with a rare form of cancer.
 Pray for Ann and her family as they navigate this challenging time, both physically and emotionally.
-Please pray for strength and healing while she is on Chemo, which is making her very sick.
+Please pray for strength and healing while she is on chemo, which is making her very sick.

 - Please pray that Debbie Stapf’s doctors can find the right medication to work for her as she continues to live with Parkinsons.